Actor-centered Representations for Action Localization in Streaming Videos: Experimental Evaluation

-We use three standard benchmark datasets (UCF Sports~\cite{rodriguez2008action}, JHMDB~\cite{jhuang2013towards}, and THUMOS'13\cite{jiang2014thumos}) to evaluate the proposed approach for action localization. \textbf{UCF Sports}~\cite{rodriguez2008action} contains $10$ classes characterizing sports-based actions such as weight-lifting and diving.
-We use the official splits containing $103$ videos for training and $47$ videos for testing, as defined in ~\cite{lan2011discriminative} for evaluation. \textbf{JHMDB}~\cite{jhuang2013towards} has $21$ action classes from $928$ trimmed videos, each annotated with human-joints and bounding box for every frame.
-It offers several significant challenges for self-supervised action localization, such as camera motion that causes significant occlusions and background objects that act as distractions.
+We use three standard benchmark datasets (UCF Sports~\cite{rodriguez2008action}, JHMDB~\cite{jhuang2013towards}, and THUMOS'13\cite{jiang2014thumos}) to evaluate the proposed approach for action localization.
+We also evaluate on the Collective Activity dataset~\cite{choi2009they} to demonstrate and evaluate our approach on multi-actor action localization. \textbf{UCF Sports}~\cite{rodriguez2008action} contains $10$ classes characterizing sports-based actions such as weight-lifting and diving.
+We use the official splits containing $103$ videos for training and $47$ videos for testing, as defined in ~\cite{lan2011discriminative} for evaluation. \textbf{JHMDB}~\cite{jhuang2013towards} has $21$ action classes from $928$ trimmed videos, each annotated with human joints and bounding box for every frame.
+It offers several significant challenges for unsupervised action localization, such as camera motion that causes significant occlusions and background objects that act as distractions.
 We report all results as the average across all three splits. \textbf{THUMOS'13}~\cite{jiang2014thumos} (or the \textit{UCF-101-24} dataset) is a subset of the UCF-101~\cite{soomro2012ucf101} dataset, consisting of $24$ classes and $3,207$ videos.
 It is one of the most challenging action localization datasets with complex motion, background clutter and high intra-class variability.
-Following prior works~\cite{li2018videolstm,soomro2017unsupervised}, we report results on the first split.
+Following prior works~\cite{li2018videolstm,soomro2017unsupervised}, we report results on the first split. \textbf{Collective Activities}~\cite{choi2009they} is a group activity dataset where the goal is to recognize the activity performed by multiple actors such as talking, queueing, and walking.
+It comprises 44 short video sequences with 5 group activities, with every 10 frames annotated with bounding boxes of actors involved in the group activity.
+This dataset offers a unique challenge in localizing all actors ($>=1$) involved in the action while learning robust features that can capture the dynamics of each actor in the context of their collective activity.
+We follow prior works~\cite{wu2019learning,ibrahim2016hierarchical,wang2017recurrent,qi2018stagnet,gavrilyuk2020actor} and use $1/3$ of the video sequences for testing and the rest for training.
+We report results for both recognition and localization.